 When you need cash back, your first instinct may be to seek out the nearest ATM, but one within your bank’s network might be difficult to find.
 Luckily, many stores, including CVS, allow you to receive cash back on your transactions.
 This means that you can enter an amount for more than your purchase total and the cashier will hand you cash for the overwritten amount.
 While most stores only do this for debit card transactions, some will do it for paper checks, or even with a credit card.
-Below, we have everything you need to know about getting cash back at CVS and similar stores.
+Below, we have what you need to know about getting cash back at CVS and similar stores.

 Why Get Cash Back at CVS?